Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Brewing equipment$40.00$24.0040%

-Rent as percentage of revenue:
+Rent as a percentage of revenue:

 SituationRent %Assessment